Nishtha-Priya/endee/README.md

 # HireReady – RAG-Based AI Interview Simulator using Endee
+This repository is a fork of Endee and includes a project built using Endee as the vector database.
 ## Overview

 HireReady is a Retrieval-Augmented Generation (RAG) based AI Interview Simulator built on top of the Endee Vector Database.